Women's Memorial March: History in the Downtown Eastside

-Vancouver's Downtown Eastside is one of Canadas poorest neighbourhoods.
-The Indigenous population makes up 2% of Vancouver as a whole and 10% of the Downtown Eastside.
+According to the 2021 census (released in 2022), Vancouver is home to 63,345 Indigenous peoples, making the city the third highest population of urban Indigenous people in Canada.
+Vancouver's Downtown Eastside has been reported to have a disproportionately high population of Indigenous people.
+As of 2013, the Indigenous population made up 2% of Vancouver as a whole and 10% of the Downtown Eastside.

+Downtown Eastside is one of Vancouver's oldest neighbourhoods, and one of Canada's poorest.
+It has been marked with high levels of addiction, sex work, homelessness, among other social issues that put its residents at risk of violence.

 Despite the large numbers of missing and murdered women from this neighbourhood, Meghan Longstaffe says, "The historical processes that shaped this neighbourhood's social location and the experiences of the women and girls who lived there, however, remain poorly understood."

-Vancouver's Eastside has historically been a destination for immigrant, working class families and migrant workers.
-In the 20th Century, this area was largely populated by loggers, miners, fishers, railway workers and other single male labourers who resided in cheap hotels and boarding rooms.
+Vancouver's Eastside has historically been a destination for immigrant, working-class families and migrant workers.
+In the 20th century, this area was largely populated by loggers, miners, fishers, railway workers and other single male labourers who resided in cheap hotels and boarding rooms.
 Due to categorizations of this area as working class, and dominantly masculine, the Downtown Eastside was deemed, as Longstaffe writes, a zone of "immorality and physical decay."

 In the 1950s, a rapid increase of Indigenous migrants began to join the Coast Salish peoples of British Columbia from across North America.
 This pivotal migration was due to various circumstances in northern and reserve communities concerning economic and social inequity and dislocation.
 Longstaffe says,"Multiple factors, including the impacts of residential schools, colonial land and resource policies, technological developments, changes to subsistence and capitalist economies, and growing populations contributed to overcrowding, housing shortages, unemployment, poverty, welfare dependency, alcohol addiction, and poor health."As a result, many Indigenous men and women moved from reserve communities into city centres.
 The city provided better social and health services in cases of refuge from violence, employment opportunities and in some cases government-sponsored relocation programs.

 These conditions were compounded by the provisions of colonial legislation.
 According to the Indian Act, for example, Indigenous women who married men who did not have legal Indian status were refused their own status, along with that of their "illegitimate" children's.
 Before 1985 when the Indian Act was amended, thousands of women without legal status lost their band membership and their right to live on reserves, and were forced to move to city centres.